neuron-digital/wjplayer/README.md

  - **options.stretch**: `Boolean`, Indicates whether video should stretch to fit the container.
   Defaults to false

+ - **options.playOnClick**
+  If true, click/touch event on player will start/stop the playback even if controls are disabled.
+  Defaults to false

  - **options.downloadButton**: `Boolean | Object`, Indicates whether a download button should be shown in control bar.

  - **options.downloadButton.text**: `String`, Button title.